 International Bank Account Number (IBAN) is the international version of your bank account number and allows you to receive international payments in either foreign currency or sterling.

-Most banks use BIC but SWIFT is needed for payments from the US and Canada.
+Most banks use BIC, but SWIFT is needed for payments from the US and Canada.

-Both numbers can usually be found on your business bank statement or by asking your bank.
+Both numbers can usually be found on your business bank statement.

 - BIC AAAAGB12345